 I make a conscious effort to park a little farther away at the store and instead of yelling, I walk up the stairs if I need someone.

 Zumba was my solution.
 I was drawn to its “have fun while getting fit” vibe and that I needed no prior workout experience to kick ass in the class.
-At first I swore I could hear the inner workings of the regulars at the gym mocking me, could hear their eyes rolling towards the heavens, at the site of me walking into that Zumba room.
-I ignored them knowing it was just in my head and even if it wasn’t fuck them!
+At first, I swore I could hear the inner workings of the regulars at the gym mocking me.
+I could hear their eyes rolling towards the heavens at the site of me walking into that Zumba room.
+I ignored them knowing it was just in my head, and even if it wasn’t…fuck them!
 I started snarling at them a little, literally curling my lip and growling.
 Nobody and nothing was going to keep my uncoordinated self from going into that room and sweating my ass off.

 I left there red faced, sweating, with burning abs, thighs, and arms but I left grinning from ear to ear.
-What’s more I left drenched in swear but still feeling incredibly sexy and flirty in spite of it.
+What’s more, I left drenched in sweat but still feeling incredibly sexy and flirty in spite of it.
 I left feeling freaking great.
 That isn’t even what excited me the most though.
 What I really got off on was what happened when I didn’t go.
-When I didn’t go I felt like crap!!
+When I didn’t go I felt like crap!
 This to me was the most amazing thing in the world!
 I was suddenly somebody who loved to work out.
-If I missed class I got cranky & felt physically yucky…how did I become that chick?
+If I missed class, I got cranky & felt physically yucky…how did I become that chick?
 It’s amazing!

-Had I let my self imposed doubt and fears stay lodged in my head I would never have had the courage to go to that first class, which led to a healthier me, a happier me.
-If I’d let the fear of the unknown and possible judgment stop me I’d never know the joy of shaking my ass with 30 other women.
-I’d have never finished my first 3 hr Zumba marathon fundraiser (man I hurt after that one), I’d have never signed up at an actual gym for a real membership, and I’d certainly not be working towards the best possible version of myself!
+Had I let my self imposed doubt and fears stay lodged in my head, I would never have had the courage to go to that first class, which led to a healthier and happier me.
+If I’d let the fear of the unknown and possible judgment stop me, I’d never know the joy of shaking my ass with 30 other women.
+I’d have never finished my first 3 hour Zumba marathon fundraiser (man, I hurt after that one!), I’d have never signed up at an actual gym for a real membership, and I’d certainly not be working towards the best possible version of myself!
 I’m really glad I snarled my way through my fears and braved the gym; turns out it isn’t scary at all.